digitallyinduced/ihp/CONTRIBUTING.md

 ## Code Guidelines

-- Please use `pure`. `return` might confuse people coming from other programing languages.
+- Please use `pure`. `return` might confuse people coming from other programming languages.

+- Please add Haddock-comments to new methods intended to be used by directly when developing using IHP.

 ## Running Tests